Kinna/webapp/README.md

 ## XDebug

+Toggle the _Start Listening for PHP Debug Connections_ button in upper right corner.

 # Building the web app

 Node.js must be installed on the computer in order to build the app.